Another Term For Peer Pressure

 Q: Is all social influence negative?

 A: No, social influence can be both positive and negative.
-Positive social influence can lead to prosocial behaviors, such as helping others, volunteering, or promoting positive change.
+On top of that, positive social influence can lead to prosocial behaviors, such as helping others, volunteering, or promoting positive change.
 Negative social influence, on the other hand, can lead to risky behaviors, conformity to harmful norms, or a suppression of individual expression.

 Q: How can I tell if I'm experiencing peer pressure?